 - Practical solutions for protecting your organization from costly legal liabilities stemming from equal pay or other discrimination claims

 NEW REALITY OF WORK

 Artificial Intelligence: Balancing the Algorithmic Benefits, Legal Risks and Privacy Rights Concerning Cognitive Analytics

 There’s nothing fake about the powerful ways in which artificial intelligence (AI) can help business leaders predict, plan, and adapt to meet organizational needs.
 HR plays an important role in evaluating the ways in which AI can be used for candidate screening, engagement, onboarding, learning and development, and HR compliance.
 But, as the use of AI grows, important questions emerge on how legal risks are impacted through the use of cognitive analytics.
 Technology researcher Gartner predicts that by 2018, half of business ethic violations will stem from improperly using big data analytics.
 How will such violations emerge?
 And, what should businesses do to minimize their legal risks?
+You’re likely already using AI, so now’s the time to make sense of the broad legal and practical implications of such usage.
 This session will address these questions and more.
 You’ll learn:

 - Examples of AI at work in HR systems to assist with researching business intelligence, monitoring performance benchmarks, and tracking activities

 - Trend-spotting and pattern recognition benefits of AI, and how these can be used to make well-reasoned business decisions

 - How AI can used to make well-reasoned business decisions